• Skip to primary navigation

 Prepare the Coconut Shrimp

-• Rinse the shrimp and pat dry, set aside.
+• Rinse the 1 pound uncooked large shrimp (peeled and deveined) pat dry and set aside.

-• In a medium bowl, combine the coconut flour, garlic powder, onion powder, ground black pepper and salt.
+• In a medium-sized mixing bowl, whisk together ½ cup coconut flour, ½ teaspoon garlic powder, ½ teaspoon onion powder, ½ teaspoon black pepper, and ¼ teaspoon salt.
+Set aside.

-• In a second bowl, whisk the egg and coconut milk to mix well.
+• In a second medium-sized mixing bowl, whisk together 1 large egg and 1 cup coconut milk until well combined.
+Set aside.

-• Once all the shrimp are on the sheet pan, give the top of the shrimp a quick spray with the non-stick cooking spray.
-Place the cookie sheet on the center rack of oven and cook between 10 to 15 minutes, depending on the size of the shrimp and serve with dipping sauce below.
+• Spray the top of the shrimp with olive oil spray.
+Place the cookie sheet on the center rack of the oven and bake for 10 minutes.
+The shrimp should be pink, and the panko breadcrumbs golden brown.
+The internal temperature of the shrimp should be 145°/63°C when cooked through.
+Serve with dipping sauce below.

 Spicy Orange Dipping Sauce

-• Using coconut flour is great for a low-carb diet.
+• Note 1: Using coconut flour is great for a low-carb diet.
 You can use all-purpose flour if you are not gluten-free or on a low-carb meal plan.

 • I prefer coconut milk to extend the coconut flavor.
-You can use low-fat milk or buttermilk with the eggs for the egg wash.
+You can use low-fat milk or buttermilk for the egg wash.

 • Any nutritional data I provide is an approximation and actual dietary information can vary based on ingredients and portion sizes